 - In the 1960s came Sonnenschein‘s gel battery.
 Unfortunately, this invention was apparently ahead of its time and was not received with the attention it deserved at that time; but has revived many decades later & today gel battery is one of the best battery technology for storage power

 - Then came low antimony in grids to reduce water loss, use of selenium as grain refiner in alloys, corrosion-resistant alloys.

 - Introduction of lead-calcium alloys which made maintenance-free batteries possible.
 It was also the forerunner for VRLA-AGM designs.

 - Recently, the efforts of ALABC (ADVANCED LEAD-ACID BATTERY CONSORTIUM today called the CBI – Consortium for Battery Innovation) constituted in the 90s enlarged and quickened the pace of research especially for Electric [ BEV] and hybrid electric vehicles [HEV].
 This was a challenging job.
 Research efforts of many manufacturers and research organizations worldwide were pooled.
 (A cooperative research with no overlap of efforts).
 The favourite technology at that time was Nickel-metal hydride for EV’s

-- The Ultra-battery which has a conventional battery with a supercapacitor to give a high current discharge for seconds made the re-entry of lead-acid battery into EV applications possible.
-The present ABC organization continues these research efforts.
+- The Ultra-battery which has a conventional battery with a super capacitor to give a high current discharge for seconds made the re-entry of the lead-acid battery into EV applications possible.
+The present CBI organization continues these research efforts.